espressif/esp-idf/docs/en/get-started/macos-setup-scratch.rst

 ***********************************************
-Setup Toolchain for Mac OS from Scratch (CMake)
+Setup Toolchain for Mac OS from Scratch
 ***********************************************

 :link_to_translation:`zh_CN:[中文]`

-.. include:: ../cmake-warning.rst

 Package Manager
 ===============